w3c/ColorWeb-CG/hdr_html_canvas_element.md

 As illustrated below, the proposal assumes that tone mapping, i.e. the rendering of an image with a given dynamic range onto a display with different dynamic range, occurs in different parts of the system depending on the color space of the Canvas element:

-* in the case where `rec2100-hlg` or `rec2100-pq` are used, tone mapping is performed by the platform.
-This is akin to the scenario where the `src` of an `img` element is a PQ or HLG image.
+* in the case where `rec2100-pq` are used, tone mapping is performed by the platform.
+This is akin to the scenario where the `src` of an `img` element is a PQ image.

+* in the case where `rec2100-hlg` are used, tone mapping is performed by the display device.
+This is akin to the scenario where the `src` of an `img` element is an HLG image.

 * in the case where `extended-linear-srgb` or `extended-srgb` are used, tone mapping is performed by the web app, using display capabilities provided by the platform.